-The plots show that our methods significantly outperform Gurobi at the early optimization stages, but require much longer than \emph{LP-Gurobi barrier} if a high accuracy is required.
+The plots show that our methods significantly outperform \emph{Gurobi} at the early optimization stages, but require much longer than \emph{LP-Gurobi barrier} if a high accuracy is required.
 This is, however, a standard behavior of all first order methods including ours, due to their in total sub-linear (more precisely, exponentially low) convergence rate.

-Although \emph{heuristic truncation} is always somewhat faster than the \emph{accurate} one in \emph{LP-\cref{alg:exp-domain-stabilized} (duality gap scheduling \& ***)}, the difference is negligible in all datasets but \emph{MSCD}.
-This is because instances of this datasets require stabilization more often, especially, when the relatively small stabilization threshold $\tauStab=10$ (see~\Cref{alg:exp-domain-stabilized}) is used, as it is the case for the \emph{accurate truncation}.
+Although \cref{alg:exp-domain-stabilized} with \emph{heuristic truncation} is always somewhat faster than with the \emph{accurate truncation}, the difference is negligible in all datasets but \emph{MSCD}.
+This is because instances of this datasets require stabilization more often, especially, when the relatively small stabilization threshold $\tauStab=10$ (see~\Cref{alg:exp-domain-stabilized}) is used, as this is the case for the \emph{accurate truncation}.
 This is the reason why we use the much higher value $\tauStab=10^{30}$ for all other algorithms.

-Notably, \emph{LP-Gurobi barrier} significantly outperforms \emph{LP-Gurobi simplex} on all datasets but \emph{MSCD} (for the latter their performance is comparable), hence we stick to \emph{LP-Gurobi barrier} for further experiments in the ILP mode.
+Notably, \emph{LP-Gurobi barrier} significantly outperforms \emph{LP-Gurobi simplex} on all datasets but \emph{MSCD} (for the latter their performance is comparable), hence we stick to \emph{LP-Gurobi barrier} for our later experiments in the ILP mode.

 \paragraph{Ablation study for our primal heuristic (\cref{fig:plot-fusion}).} In our third experiment we show importance of the optimized recombination and usage of the reduced costs instead of the original ones.
 This phenomenon is not unique to this specific example and similar results can be observed for most problem instances.